jerhabor/studyhaven/testing.md

 __How to remove item from bag:__

-1. Add a product to the bag from the Shop following the steps in section 1.1.
+1. Add a product to the bag from the Shop following the steps in section 1.1 above.
 2. Go to shopping bag by clicking the bag icon at the top right of the screen.
 3. Locate the circular "x" button
 4. Click the circular "x" button